 Turbulence is a normal and expected part of air travel.
 Similarly, volatility is a completely normal part of investing.
 Stocks move up, but they also move down.
 And whether we like it or not, sometimes the markets will experience long periods where things remain volatile.
-All of this market movement can make you feel uncertain about your investments.
+All of this market movement can make you feel uncertain about your investment strategy.

 Feeling stress when the market swings is a normal reaction for investors.
 Almost everyone feels it.
 Because of this expected response, it’s best to have a financial plan in place so your portfolio is prepared for volatile times before they inevitably occur.